sl5net/SL5-aura-service/index.rst

-Welcome to SL5 Dictation's Documentation
+Welcome to SL5 Aura's Documentation
 ========================================

 This is the central hub for all technical documentation, setup guides, and project information.